From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Questions that can lead to transformational discoveries

-The high-energies and extremely large detectors required to measure high-energy astrophysical neutrinos comprise a second opportunity for discovery.
-These large detectors measure a large fraction of high-energy astrophysical neutrinos, which can achieve statistics on the order of hundreds of thousand~\cite{IceCube:2024kel,IceCube:2024uzv}.
-These high-energy atmospheric neutrinos have been shown to be one of the most sensitive probes of light sterile neutrinos~\cite{IceCube:2024kel,IceCube:2024uzv}, Lorentz symmetry breaking~\cite{IceCube:2017qyp}, decoherence and fundamental tests of quantum mechanics~\cite{Coloma:2018idr,Stuttard:2020qfv,Jones:2024qfr,IceCube:2023gzt}, and non-standard neutrino-nucleon interactions~\cite{Salvado:2016uqu,IceCube:2022ubv}.
+The high energies and extremely large detectors required to measure high-energy astrophysical neutrinos provide a second opportunity for discovery.
+These large detectors measure a large fraction of high-energy astrophysical neutrinos, which can achieve statistics on the order of hundreds of thousands~\cite{IceCube:2024kel,IceCube:2024uzv}.
+These high-energy atmospheric neutrinos have been shown to be one of the most sensitive probes of light sterile neutrinos~\cite{IceCube:2024kel,IceCube:2024uzv}, Lorentz symmetry breaking~\cite{IceCube:2017qyp}, decoherence and fundamental tests of quantum mechanics~\cite{Coloma:2018idr,Stuttard:2020qfv,Jones:2024qfr,ICECUBE:2024fej}, and nonstandard neutrino-nucleon interactions~\cite{Salvado:2016uqu,IceCube:2022ubv}.
+These searches are ultimately limited by uncertainties in the atmospheric neutrino flux~\cite{Yanez:2023lsy} and the unknown shape of the astrophysical neutrino spectra.
 Additionally, neutrino interactions at energies above an EeV probe increasingly inelastic regimes where the proton structure function has yet to be studied.
 These high-energy neutrinos probe regions within the proton where the number of partons is increasingly large, and color-shadowing is expected~\cite{Block:2011vz}, yet directly unobserved in collider experiments to date.
-The so-called darkening of the proton at high energies is expected to reduce the neutrino-nucleon interaction cross-section~\cite{Arguelles:2015wba}.
-The deeply inelastic component of the neutrino-nucleon cross-section can be measured by studying the transparency of Earth to neutrinos~\cite{IceCube:2017roe,Bustamante:2017xuy,IceCube:2020rnc}, while the mostly elastic component can produce new morphological features~\cite{GarciaSoto:2022vlw}.
+The so-called darkening of the proton at high energies is expected to reduce the neutrino-nucleon interaction cross section~\cite{Arguelles:2015wba}.
+The deeply inelastic component of the neutrino-nucleon cross section can be measured by studying the transparency of Earth to neutrinos~\cite{IceCube:2017roe,Bustamante:2017xuy,Zhou:2019frk,IceCube:2020rnc,Bertone:2018dse,Esteban:2022uuw}, while the mostly elastic component can produce new morphological features~\cite{GarciaSoto:2022vlw}.
 Finally, new particles can be discovered at these high energies by their impact in the neutrino cross section~\cite{Alvarez-Muniz:2002snq,Dey:2017ede,Babu:2019vff}.
+The physics of some of these latter scenarios can degenerate with certain astrophysical uncertainties, such as the energy distribution of astrophysical neutrinos.
+Although, if the astrophysical neutrino flux is dominated by an isotropic source emission, the angular distribution can be used to break this degeneracy to a certain extent~\cite {Esteban:2022uuw}.